efournier92/NerveCenter/README.md

 3. `nodemon app.js`

 ## Contributing
-If you have feature suggestions, please contact me here or at efournier92@gmail.com.
+If you have feature suggestions, please contact me here or at nervecenter@gmail.com.
 If you'd like to submit a pull request, please feel free and I'll review and merge it at my earliest convenience!

 ## Licensing
+This project is provided under the `MIT` licence and I hereby grant rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the software without limitation, provided the resulting software also carries the same open-source licensing statement.

 ## Features To Do
 * [~] Change widgets to grids